FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R6

-Where \documentclass is a LaTeX command.
+Where documentclass is a LaTeX command.
 Parameters specify if you want to use a non default font size, for example.
-More specifically the parameters can be used to alter things like font size of the document, paper size, two sided or single sided printing, etc.
+More specifically the parameters can be used to alter things like font size of the document, paper size, two sided or single sided printing, etc, for each class, that is supported by LaTeX.

+The supported classes have a few differences, in how the content of the document is typeset.

 ..
 L7

 ..
 R7

+We now look at a hypothetical documentclass command.
-This command instructs LaTeX to
-Create a new document of class report.
+The command being shown on the screen, instructs LaTeX to Create a new document of class report.
 The available classes are article, proc, report, book, slides, letter.
 12 pt: sets the font size of main font.
 Other are relatively adjusted.
 10pt is